 Read More about a “VP of Product”

-The role of a VP of Product is crucial to ensure the success of an organization, as he or she is assumed to have in-depth knowledge of the technologies behind a product and foster collaboration to improve product awareness.
+The role of a Vice President of Product is crucial to ensure the success of an organization, as he or she is assumed to have in-depth knowledge of the technologies behind a product and foster collaboration to improve product awareness.

 If you want to know more about the roles and duties of a VP of Product, read on.